Betterment Scam Betterment rating

 • Crypto

-A Premium option is offered (at extra cost) for Betterment clients who want more assistance.
-This includes priority customer support, 20% off trust and will creation, and access to a team of Certified Financial Planners.
+There is also a Premium service (for an extra fee) for more help.
+This includes faster customer support, 20% off for trust and will planning, and access to Certified Financial Planners (CFPs).

 Margin